DerrangedGadgeteer/Parabellum-Inc/LivingRules.md

 ## Turn-by Turn Gameplay
 Players take their turns in order by how much money they have at the beginning of the Battle.
 (Ties and the initial Battle's turn order are determined by a dice roll.)

-During their turn, a player may:
+Each turn is divided into 2 Phases:

+The Combat Phase, where players:
+- Place purchased Units onto the Battlefield at their Start Point
+- Place Supplies onto the Battlefield to form Supply Lines
+- Resupply Units that are adjacent to friendly Supply Lines
 - Move any Units they control on the Battlefield
 - Attack another player's Units or Supply Lines with their Units
 - Complete objectives marked on the Battlefield

+And the Boardroom Phase, where players:
 - Purchase new Units
 - Purchase Supplies
-- Place purchased Units onto the Battlefield at their Start Point
+- Extract Units from their Starting Area
-- Place Supplies onto the Battlefield to form Supply Lines
-- Resupply Units that are adjacent to friendly Supply Lines
-- Make Boardroom Deals to secure Funding for the next turn.
+- Tear Down Supply Lines, returning supplies to Reserve
+- Sell Units and Supplies they don't need
+- Draw and play Business Opportunity Cards

-Unless otherwise noted, a player may do these actions in any order on their turn, however all Orders given to a single Unit must be executed all at once. (i.e. a player may not attack with one Unit, move another Unit, and then go back and move the first one.
+A player may do these actions in any order during the applicable phase, however all Orders given to a single Unit must be executed all at once. (i.e. a player may not attack with one Unit, move another Unit, and then go back and move the first one.
 They'd have to move and attack with the first Unit before moving the second.)

 ### Movement
 Each unit has a Movement Value and a Fuel Cost.
 If a player decides to move a particular unit this turn, they must first remove a number of Supply Tokens from that unit's Tracking Card equal to its Fuel Cost.
 (If there aren't enough Supply Tokens on the card, that Unit can't move this turn.)
 The unit's Movement Value stands for the number of squares the unit can move in one turn.